altera-fpga/hls-samples/ReferenceDesigns/db/README.md

 | Area                   | Description
 |:---                    |:---
-| What you will learn    | How to accelerate database queries using an Intel FPGA
+| What you will learn    | How to accelerate database queries using an FPGA
 | Time to complete       | 1 hour
 | Category               | Reference Designs and End to End